Grade One | YMOH Curriculum

 While it will increase students’ repertoire of techniques and strategies they can use before, during, and after reading to comprehend and extend their understandings of texts, the section is planned to develop students’ metacognitive capacity to identify and achieve goals for improving their reading and to respond to texts in an increasingly thoughtful and sophisticated manner.
 It will also develop students’ awareness of the different kinds of written and visual text, the characteristics that distinguish them, and the impact of the stylistic effects used.

-Reading Strategies: First grade reading strategies will include retell, make, revise, confirm, predictions, visualize, ask and answer questions, self–monitor, summarize, connect to prior knowledge, text to text connections, and self–question.
+Reading Strategies: Grade One reading strategies will cover identifying genres of fiction; understanding non-fiction texts; and learning how to retell, make predictions, visualize, ask and answer questions, self–monitor, summarize, connect to prior knowledge, make text-to-text connections, and self–question.

 Areas of study include;